Ralim/IronOS/Documentation/Settings.md

 ### Setting: Sleep timeout

-The time required with no movement or button-pressing before the device drops down to the sleep temperature.
+The time it takes before entering sleep mode while there is no motion or key press.

 On device help text: